ostis-ai/sc-machine/docs/scs/scs.md

   => h: r;;
 ```

-In other words, this level of SCs text allows to use source element one time.
+In other words, this level of SCs-code allows to use source element one time.

 <hr/>